kevinscaria/InstructABSA/README.md

 This repository is the official implementation of the [paper](https://arxiv.org/abs/2302.08624).
 As part of our approach we show the efficacy of instruction tuned language models.
 This approach surpasses previous SOTA on downstream ABSA subtasks by significant margin.

 ## Dataset Requirements
 This section describes the format of the data required for the training and evaluation of the datasets using our approach.
+For all subtasks, the field name should match exactly as shown and have the same datatypes.
+The fields to be present in the raw dataset are as follows:
+-- raw_text: This is the reviews section (str)
+-- aspectTerms: This is the set of aspect terms and their polarities ([{'term':'asoect1', 'polarity':'polarity'}...]

 ## Aspect Term Extraction